Energy yield

 Weather data

-PVGIS API (default) or your own hourly CSV
+PVGIS satellite data by default, or upload your own hourly CSV (Solargis, Meteonorm, etc.)

 Module spec